jenkins-oscar/skiapp/ambassador/README.md

 # Protect Apps Deployed with Jenkins X using Ambassador

+Microservice orchestrated by Kubernetes sometimes need not be public facing.

+There are many options to secure an end point, however, in this post we walk through configuring Datawire's Ambassador Gateway to protect an app which has been put through CI/CD and published via Jenkins X.  We enable SSO to leverage existing identitiy management using Azure Active Directory all in AWS and EKS.

 ## Setup Ambasador
+Setup Ambassador link goes here.

 ### Create AD App Registration
+Setup Azure App Registration link goes here.

 ### Configure Filter